jincheng9/R-in-Action/part1/notes.md

 patientdata$age[i]
 patientdata[i, 'age']  # the ith row at 'age' column

+# get the row and column of data.frame
 patientdata[2, ] # the second row
 patientdata[, 2] # the second column
 patientdata[, 'age'] # the age column